- Help for:

 A Predictor dental appliance is NOT intended to provide long-term therapy.

-Below is short video animation of a prototype sleep apnoea dental appliance (predictor) there is no sound.
+Below is short video animation of my prototype (predictor) there is no sound.

 Remember, this is an early prototype and it’s NOT intended to be worn for any length of time!

 Figure 5.
 CAD prototype of a predictor dental appliance for sleep apnoea and snoring

 The predictor finally emerging commercially, interests me because in 2003, I patented ↗ (yup, that long ago) a dental appliance with the design intention being to determine: